mcmc101001/StudyStash/README.md

 ### Description

 Users are able to search and filter for resources by module code, exam type, year and semester.
+The resources also show the user and time of upload.

 ### Implementation